Quantization Backdoors to Deep Learning Commercial Frameworks: Non-robustness of ABS and MNTD

 We train 5 meta-classifiers (using shadow benign models $M_{\rm cl}$ and shadow backdoored models $M_{\rm bd}$) on the CIFAR10, exactly the same to the source code, to detect a test model set that contains 20 positive samples (benign model) and 20 negative samples (backdoored model).
 The model structure used for the test set is VGG16.
 A PQ backdoor attack is used to inject a backdoor into the models as a negative sample (i.e., $M_{\rm rm}$ and $\widetilde{M}_{\rm rm}$, respectively), where all test models are trained until convergence.
 We report the threshold and median test model scores on each meta-classifier.
-Following this method described in the MNTD, it is found that the test model scores were generally higher than the threshold of the meta-classifier, which means that the meta-classifier would consider all the test models to have backdoors even if it is benign.
+Following this method described by MNTD, we found that the test model scores were generally higher than the threshold of the meta-classifier, which means that the meta-classifier would consider all the test models to have backdoors even if it is benign.
 When we adopt the majority voting to evaluate the accuracy and average AUC of the meta-classifiers on the test set, the results are summarized in \autoref{tab:threshold}.
-We can see that the MNTD appears to do random guessing.
-More specifically, similar to ABS, it also fails to detect the backdoor in $\widetilde{M}_{\rm rm}$ that it is ought to do so.
+We can see that MNTD appears to do random guess.
+More specifically, similar to ABS, it also fails to detect the backdoor in $\widetilde{M}_{\rm rm}$ that it is ought to detect.